MathisJean/Service-Dorientation-Website/README.md

-This is a website designed for orientation purposes
+This programme is a website design for "Services d'orientation ESN" Runs on a node.js server | To run server on localhost (Command Prompt) -> npm run start

-Author: Mathis Jean [27-01-2025]
+Author - Mathis Jean [21-01-2025]